-In this Mango Key Lime Tart, mango and key lime work together to create a sweet and sour, custard-like filling that sits atop a buttery graham cracker crust.
+Mango and key lime work together in this Mango Key Lime Tart, to create a sweet and sour, custard-like filling that sits atop a buttery graham cracker crust.
 The perfect dessert for summer BBQ’s, potlucks, and get-togethers.

 Remember that surplus of fruits I was talking about?
 The one that led to my Strawberry & Avocado Summer Fruit Salad?
 Well, I had even more mangoes to use up.
 I LOVE juicy mangoes and I can eat them as-is, but I wanted challenge myself a little bit and make a mango dessert that didn’t include berries, for a change :)

 After some research, I came up with this Mango Key Lime Tart.
 I love to make tarts because they give a touch of elegance and you’re pretty much guaranteed a lovely border.
 I can save the process of making a traditional pie crust for the fall and holidays :D For spring and summer, tarts are the way to go!

 The mangoes add a wonderful sweetness to the conventional key lime pie filling recipe.
 The two work together seamlessly to create a tart and refreshing dessert, perfect for your summer BBQ’s, potlucks, and get-togethers.
 Or, just because you have a surplus of mangoes like I did.